 The School of Nursing offers a Graduate Certificate in Teaching in Nursing.
-The certificate (17 credit hours) requires completion of prescribed courses, 75 clock hours in advanced clinical practice, and a 150 clock hours teaching practicum.
-The academic certificate is for students who hold a bachelor's degree or higher in Nursing, or who are currently enrolled in a graduate nursing program with the career goal of teaching in an academic setting.
+The certificate requires completion of 17 credit hours of prescribed courses and 225 clock hours of practicum.
+The academic certificate is for students who hold a bachelor's degree or higher in nursing, or who are currently enrolled in a graduate nursing program with the career goal of teaching in an academic setting.